cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 ## Deprecated Overloads for Gradual Migration

-Sometimes, we want to convert a parameter to a context parameter.
+Sometimes, we want to convert a parameter into a context parameter.
 We can use the **Change Signature** refactoring in IntelliJ IDEA (support is available starting from 2025.2 though in 2025.3 it will be more mature), and it will migrate all call-sites.

 But sometimes we can't or don't want to migrate all call-sites immediately.
-In this case, we can introduce an overload and let callers migrate gradually.
+In that case, we can introduce an overload and let callers migrate gradually.

 ```kotlin